No Corner Suns is a storefront art studio featuring handmade gifts, art supplies, and classes for all ages.

 As an art teacher, I have a love/hate relationship with the corner sun.
 I love seeing a kindergartner scribble the sun meaningfully in their landscape.
-I love seeing the second grader add it to a picture where it clearly doesn’t belong, and I even love when a fifth grader adds it to their picture nostalgically.
+I love seeing the second grader add it to a still life picture where it clearly doesn’t belong, and I even kinda love it when a fifth grader adds it to their picture.

 I first realized how much I hated it when I saw parents helping their preschoolers in art and systematically drawing corner suns, M birds, and lollipop trees around their child’s scribbles.
 I suddenly started seeing the corner sun scrawled on everything from advertisements, websites, children’s books, and toys.
 Adults were constantly using the corner sun as a representation of art.
 That’s not art, it’s a developmental symbol.
 Children move beyond it, adults need to too.